 Preserving roadway conditions improve a community’s quality of life, and the city continues to invest in the maintenance, rehabilitation and repaving of neighborhood streets.
-Roadway maintenance is currently funded at $4 million for this fiscal year and nearly 42 lane miles have been milled, resurfaced and striped.
+Roadway maintenance is currently funded at $4.1million for this fiscal year with nearly 36 lane miles scheduled for milling, resurfacing and striping.
+In the past two years, 70 lane miles of neighborhood streets have been resurfaced through the citywide Road Resurfacing and Restoration Program.

-Crews will work from 7 a.m. to 7 p.m.
-Monday through Friday.
-There will be temporary lane/road closure during paving operations.
+Crews generally work 7 a.m. to 7 p.m.
+Monday through Friday, and there may be temporary lane/road closures during paving operations.

 Roadways and adjacent sidewalks and ramps are visually evaluated to identify issues needing to be addressed.
 Utilities Department staff also evaluates underground utilities.
 Groups of candidate roads are selected from all parts of the city, taking into consideration other planned or recently completed projects, so that all areas of the city will benefit from roadway improvements.
 These groups of roadways are presented to the City Manager and City Commission when the funding agenda item is under consideration.